LinearTapeFileSystem/ltfs/README.md

 ##### Note for the lpfc driver (Emulex Fibre HBAs)

-In the lpfc driver (for Emulex Fibre HBAs), the table size of the scutter-gather is 64 by default.
-This cofiguration may cause I/O errors intermittenly when `allow_dio=1` is set and scutter-gather table cannot be reserved.
-To avouid this error, you need to change the parameter `lpfc_sg_seg_cnt` to 256 or larger like below.
+In the lpfc driver (for Emulex Fibre HBAs), the table size of the scatter-gather is 64 by default.
+This configuration may cause I/O errors intermittently when `allow_dio=1` is set and scatter-gather table cannot be reserved.
+To avoid this error, you need to change the parameter `lpfc_sg_seg_cnt` to 256 or greater like below.

 ```
 options lpfc lpfc_sg_seg_cnt=256
 ```

-In some versions of the lpfc driver (for Emulex Fibre HBAs), the table size of the scutter-gather cannot be changed correctly.
+In some versions of the lpfc driver (for Emulex Fibre HBAs), the table size of the scatter-gather cannot be changed correctly.
 You can check the value is changed or not in `sg_tablesize` value in `/proc/scsi/sg/debug`.
-If you don't have a correct value (256 or later) in `sg_tablesize`, removing `allow_dio=1` configuration of the sg driver is strongly recommended.
+If you don't have a correct value (256 or greater) in `sg_tablesize`, removing `allow_dio=1` configuration of the sg driver is strongly recommended.

-##### Performnce improvement of the sg device
+##### Performance improvement of the sg device

 On some HBA's, you can improve reliability to change parameters of the sg driver below.
 But this option may cause IO error reported as #144.